-In the 5 year table above SD MCS has not tracked our public safety education by these categories or by events.
+In the 5 year table above SD MCS has not always tracked our public safety education by these categories or by events.
 We track public safety education by hours, so in our proposed grant all of the number in the graphs will represent hours not events.
 Raising the awareness of non-commercial vehicle drivers in their interactions with commercial vehicles will be an important aspect of the public education program for SD MCS.
 Information on sharing the road will be presented to driver education classes by inspectors and through other venues such as safety booths at the South Dakota State Fair and numerous farm and home shows that are attended SD MCS inspectors.
-Our goal will be to provide 1,700 hours of public safety education forums, an increase of 100 hours.
-We will utilize our public safety education to help meet our goal through FY19 of reducing the current fatality involved crash rate even further in an attempt to assist in meeting FMCSA's national target of less than 0.114 fatalities per 100 million VMT.
+Our goal will be to provide 1,700 hours of public safety education forums.
+We will utilize our public safety education to help meet our goal through FY22 of reducing the current fatality involved crash rate even further in an attempt to assist in meeting FMCSA's national target of less than 0.114 fatalities per 100 million VMT and our overall crash reduction goal of 9% reduction of all CMV crashes in the next 3 years.

 Safety restraint usage has been proven to save lives, reduce injury and be an important aspect of safely operating a CMV.
 We will continue to educate and emphasize the importance of wearing seat belts during safety presentations and roadside inspection activities.
-Our goal is to maintain a safety restraint usage rate at or above 90%.
+Our goal is to maintain a safety restraint usage rate at or above 89%.
 The South Dakota Highway patrol has a directive that each observed seatbelt violation will be address with a citation.
 South Dakota realizes the need for educating carriers of hazardous materials in the proper transportation of their products.
 Conducting safety education presentations and special roadside checks will be two of the methods deployed to enhance hazardous materials safety.
-Our goal for FY2019 is to conduct 4 safety presentations and 4 inspection marathons for hazardous material transportation education.
+Our goal for FY2022 is to conduct 4 safety presentations and 4 inspection marathons for hazardous material transportation education.
 Enforcement personnel will continue to educate the public whenever possible on the Electronic Logging Device regulations.

-FY2021 Update- South Dakota MCS will set a goal of 100 hours educating the oldest and youngest drivers on the road with safety tips on operating passenger cars around commercial motor vehicles and operational limitations of commercial vehicles such as increased breaking distances and visibility reductions.
-We will target driver education classes as well as senior programs and civic groups to target these age groups.
-Any staff with opportunity to encounter these groups will participate and report hours.
+In FY2021 South Dakota MCS set a goal of 100 hours educating the oldest and youngest drivers on the road with safety tips on operating passenger cars around commercial motor vehicles and operational limitations of commercial vehicles such as increased breaking distances and visibility reductions.
+We targeted driver education classes.
+The pandemic certainly affected our opportuities to meet this goal, especially with the oldest drivers.
+Most civic groups comprised of older drivers did not hold meetings or events.
+We were still able to make significant progress toward the goal with the youngest drivers and will meet the 100 goal.